OctopusDeploy/blog/blog/2023-11/page-layout-improvements/index.md

 ### A few other notable improvements
-*Improved experience for first time users through consistant layouts & illustrations.
-*Loading state animations are now
+*Loading state animations have been simplified
 *Menu interaction states are clearer
 *Simplified project navigation by removing headings and updating labels

-Insights landing page using the new layout and illustrations.

-image of before after of the insights landing page
+image of before after of

 ## Continuous Improvement
 We continue to make improvements to our user experience at Octopus Deploy.
 Keen to share your feedback?
 Or would like a sneak peek of upcoming user experience changes you are most welcome to [book a time with us](https://calendly.com/emily-pearce-1/octopus-deploy-user-experience-research).